ryotayagiABC/Text2Color/README.md

 # Text2Color
 This repository is for an assignment for a computational linguistics course.

-In this code, I made amodel that predicts RGB value from Japanese traditional color names (珊瑚色, 露草色, etc.).
+In this code, I made a model that predict RGB value from Japanese traditional color names (珊瑚色, 露草色, etc.).

 ![](overview.png)